Revenue operations is a relatively new topic, but it’s a hot one.

 This landscape has created new challenges, and a new level of coordination and accountability is required.
 This means data and information must be centralized and shared throughout the entire revenue team to get everyone on the same page and aligned towards the same revenue goals throughout each of those touchpoints.

 Revenue operations is the solution.
-Instead of focusing solely on departmental KPIs, high performing companies harness technology and data to unify, measure and analyze the end-to-end revenue engine.
+Instead of focusing solely on departmental KPIs, high-performing companies harness technology and data to unify, measure and analyze the end-to-end revenue engine.
 It’s the strategic, organizational shift in aligning revenue teams towards a single goal that encompasses the full customer life cycle.

-Revenue operations allows you to:
+Operating with a revenue operations framework allows you to:

 - Get on the same page around goals, people, processes and data for simplified collaboration and better decision making.